Should You Show a Contractor Your Other Bids?

-If you have ever gone through the process of getting estimates from paint contractors and shown the contractor your other bids when you met with him?
+Have you ever gone through the process of getting estimates from paint contractors and shown the contractor your other bids when you met with him?
 Did you wonder if it was a good idea to show him other bids?

 Most of the advice out there is that it is a bad idea to let a contractor see other estimates and if the contractor himself asks to see them, consider it a red flag.

-But once you have gotten your painting estimates and you are following up with the contractor you are considering hiring, sitting down with him to compare the estimates you have received can be a very good idea.
-Here's why.
+But once you have gotten your painting estimates, sitting down with one of them to compare the estimates can be a very good idea.
+Here’s why.

 So if you have a stack of painting estimates and can’t make heads or tails out of them and need some expert advice, why not set up an appointment with us and we can help you make sure the next painter you hire leaves you thinking, “that was a good idea”.